 - reliable source of data for pre-processing and machine learning methods

 JellyX is a brand new product bringing tangible benefits to new user communities thanks to the combination of different data sources and techniques.

 - In-situ observations and ancillary data sources

-The Copernicus Marine Service products used to build JellyX product are, for the moment, focused on the Mediterranean Sea and concern satellite datasets and biogeochemical models that can be applied in new geographical areas of application.
+The Copernicus Marine Service products used in JellyX are currently focused on the Mediterranean Sea but concern satellite datasets and biogeochemical models that will be applied to other oceans and seas.

-Supervised machine learning techniques are used to estimate the abundance of jellyfish and classify the risk of swarm as low, medium and high risk:
+Supervised machine learning techniques are used to estimate the abundance of jellyfish and classify the risk of proliferation as low, medium and high risk: